 3.20.
 THE RETURN TO MASONRY BEARING WALLS: “BOXED” CONSTRUCTION

 But Wight’s system of fireproofing was applicable only to an iron skeleton frame in the interior of a building.
 This location was not exposed to the extreme temperature fluctuations that a building’s exterior experienced during the annual weather cycle in Chicago or New York (or Minneapolis!).
-In addition, before architects could start putting their exteriors on a similar diet, those heavy masonry exterior walls were still needed for fire protection until the majority of a city’s building inventory was made fireproof with the new technology.
+In addition, before architects could start putting their exteriors on a similar diet, those heavy masonry exterior walls were still needed to resist wind loads as well as for fire protection.
+These masonry exterior walls would be replaced with fireproofed iron framing until the majority of a city’s building inventory was made fireproof with the new technology, and a technique of imparting lateral rigidity to the iron framing was developed.
 The actions by the National Board of Underwriters taken after the Chicago fire of July 14, 1874, in addition to forcing changes to be made in the manner in which the interiors of buildings were constructed, would also force architects during the second half of the 1870s to reconsider how to design and construct the exteriors of buildings.
 The new codes adopted by the insurance companies reflected the views of a growing number of experts that no matter what was done to the interior of a building that contained combustible materials, if the exterior was not designed properly, the building would still burn if exposed to the fire of an adjacent building.
 Therefore, the new codes required the use of solid exterior walls.

 The bottomline following the successful test on November 15, 1881, was that architects would still be reliant on masonry exteriors for the immediate future.
 That meant that the early skyscrapers would comprise of “boxed” construction: a fireproofed iron skeleton frame erected within a masonry box.
-That box could be a solid brick wall with holes cut into it (Monadnock) or it could be comprised of brick piers and spandrels (Shillito’s).
+That box could be a solid brick wall with holes cut into it (Monadnock) or it could be comprised of brick piers and spandrels, such as Shillito’s store below.

 In Section 1.11 I reviewed Jenney’s use of iron posts set at the interior face of the masonry piers (in compliance with the building code) in one of the two streetfronts in the First Leiter Building as the first timid step in the evolution of the skyscraper’s exterior from masonry wall to iron skeleton framing, but no one, including Jenney, followed up on this detail during the following five years.
 So just what were the limitations of the exterior masonry bearing wall that challenged architects in the design of the first skyscrapers?